flux-framework/flux-docs/coral.rst

 Launching Flux
 ------------------

-Launching Flux on CORAL2 systems requires a shim layer to provide `PMI
+Launching Flux on CORAL systems requires a shim layer to provide `PMI
 <https://www.mcs.anl.gov/papers/P1760.pdf>`_ on top of the PMIx interface
-provided by the CORAL2 system launcher jsrun.
+provided by the CORAL system launcher jsrun.
 PMI is a common interface for bootstrapping parallel applications like MPI, SHMEM, and Flux.
 To load this module, run: